JamieBort/Portfolio-Website/administrative/Tasks.md

 Pushed changes to the `Main` branch so that it will trigger a deploy to see if this still works on Render.com

+Made a GraphQL call to my GitHub account per step 3 above in the `Front End To Do` section.

 ##### Front End Status Next Steps React + Vite

-Still need to make an api call in step 3 above in the `Front End To Do` section.

-Make a GraphQL call to my GitHub account.
+Send api calls to the local backend from the local frontend so that the backend successfully makes GraphQL calls to my GitHub account and the response response gets rendered in the DOM.

 ## Hosting